Innings Limit (Youth)

 An innings limit is a cap on the total number of innings a young pitcher is permitted or recommended to throw across a season or year, intended to manage cumulative throwing workload beyond any single game's pitch count.

-Because a busy travel ball schedule can involve more than one team or organization in the same season, keeping a simple running total of innings and appearances across all of them — not just one team's official log — is the most reliable way to actually respect an innings limit.
+Because a busy travel ball schedule can involve more than one team or organization in the same season.
+This keeps a simple running total of innings and appearances across all of them.
+This means not just one team's official log.
+This means is the most reliable way to actually respect an innings limit.
 This kind of season-long, cross-team bookkeeping is one of the more overlooked parts of managing a young pitcher's overall workload.

 Example

-A family tracks their son's innings across his school team, travel team, and a summer showcase circuit in a single shared log, rather than relying on any one team's pitch count records alone.
+A family tracks their son's innings across his school team, travel team.
+A summer showcase circuit in a single shared log, rather than relying on any one team's pitch count records alone.

 Why it matters

-An innings limit accounts for cumulative workload across an entire season, which a single game's pitch count cannot capture on its own — especially for players on multiple teams.
+An innings limit accounts for cumulative workload across an entire season.
+This a single game's pitch count cannot capture on its own.
+This means especially for players on multiple teams.

 Common mistakes